You have returned to the top of the page and may restart browsing.

 “This grant is invaluable as we continue to expand the availability of long-term and acute care training opportunities to undergraduate nursing students,” said Dr. Heather Hall, dean of the College of Nursing.
 “One of the major components of this program is to graduate BSN-prepared nurses with increased knowledge in caring for patients residing in rural and underserved areas, and recruit preceptors who are prepared to serve as role models in the management of these patients.”

-The project is led by Dr. Leigh Minchew, associate dean and project director, alongside a collaborative faculty team from the College of Nursing and the USA Human Simulation Department, including Dr. Theresa Wright, Dr. Colleen Lynch, Dr. Bettina Riley, Dr. Jennifer Anderson, and Ms. Christy Shaw.
+The project is led by Dr. Leigh Minchew, associate dean and project director, alongside a collaborative faculty team from the College of Nursing and the USA Human Simulation Department, including Dr. Theresa Wright, Dr. Colleen Lynch, Dr. Bettina Riley, Dr. Jennifer Anderson and Ms. Christy Shaw.

 The LAUNCH program will build on the College’s successful Bachelor of Science in Nursing (BSN) program by focusing on:

-- Specialized training to provide additional dedicated, specialized clinical training opportunities in acute and long-term care settings, beyond current curricula requirements.
+• Additional specialized clinical training opportunities in acute and long-term care settings, beyond current curricula requirements.